 - Click OK.

-Once the Agent receives the update, Deep Security will allow encodings of this type to pass through the application.
+Once the agent receives the update, Deep Security will allow encoding of this type to pass through the application.